Dissipative ground-state preparation of a quantum spin chain on a trapped-ion quantum computer: dependence of the convergence

 \section{$\tau$ dependence of the convergence}

-In this Appendix, we examine how the convergence behavior depends on the parameter $\tau$ using noiseless simulations.
+In this Appendix, we examine how the convergence behavior depends on the parameter $\tau$, based on noiseless simulations.
 We recall that $\sqrt{\tau}$ plays the role of an ``interaction time" between the system and the ancilla, as seen in Eq.~(\ref{eq:Usl}).
+In practice, since the number of gates and resets increases proportionally with the time step $m$, it is important to choose a value of $\tau$ that achieves the fastest convergence as a function of $m$.

 Figure~\ref{fig:energy_taudep}(a) shows the noiseless simulation results for the energy expectation value of the $N=6$ system for $\tau=0.1,0.5,1,4,8,$ and $12$, with the model parameters fixed to $J=-1$ and $B_X=-1.2$.
 We observe that the convergence rate with respect to the time step $m$ depends strongly on $\tau$.
 For small $\tau$ (e.g., $\tau=0.1$), the energy decreases only slowly as a function of $m$, whereas the convergence becomes progressively faster as $\tau$ increases.
 The most rapid decrease is obtained at $\tau=4$, and essentially the same behavior is seen at $\tau=8$.
 However, further increasing $\tau$ to $\tau=12$ results in slower convergence compared with the optimal region around $\tau=4$-$8$.

 To gain further insight into the $\tau$-dependence of the convergence, we examine the probabilities of measuring the ancilla qubit in the states $|0\rangle_{\rm a}$ and $|1\rangle_{\rm a}$.
 Equation~(\ref{eq:sigmatau_app}) implies that $\Gamma_K$ can be written as